marcosguida/EarthTech-API/README.md

 ## Features

-- Displays update data on agricultural zoning in the state of Tocantins, Brazil.
+- Display updated data on agricultural zoning in the state of Tocantins, Brazil.
+- Presents data from the Risk Table for the main agricultural crops in the state of Tocantins, Brazil.
 - CRUD for endpoints.

 ## Usages and URI